By: Melissa Mitri, MS, RD

 It’s true that exercise is an important component of weight loss, but is it possible to lose weight without exercise?

-Yes, You Can Lose Weight Without Exercising – Here’s How
+Can You Lose Weight Without Exercise? – Here’s How

-It is possible to lose weight without exercise.
+It is possible to achieve a calorie deficit without exercise to help you lose weight.
 This fact can provide hope and motivation, especially if you are physically injured.
 In this case, you may not have a choice but to modify your workouts or forgo them altogether.

 Here are 10 ways you can lose weight without exercising.